christianvuerings/vscode-pinterest/README.md

 # Internal Pinterest Extension for VSCode

-This is the README for your extension "vscode-pinterest".
+This is the README for your extension "vscode-pinterest-internal".
 After writing up a brief description, we recommend including the following sections.

 ## Features